opensds/tsc/tsc-meeting-2018-1-31.md

 1. Toyota officially joins OpenSDS as end-user, representative Yuji Yazawa to join EUAC
 2. Press release for new member companies target for LF Open Source Leadership Summit event – Toyota, Yahoo Japan and NTT Communications.
 Intel to seek internal approval – Steven to coordinate
 3. Steven to visit KPN, VW, and Swisscom to bring in more European end-users
-4. Add NVMeF support preview to Aruba roadmap
+4. Add NVMeF support preview to Aruba roadmap - Intel to take on this
 5. Zealand release to be published week of Feb 5 after website is updated, Steven to coordinate
 6. Donut - data protection agent project accepted by TSC into the OpenSDS umbrella of projects
 7. Replication API should support multi-way replication atomically
 8. TSC agrees to invite multi-cloud controller project – Zenko into OpenSDS
 9. Storage intelligence should start from standardizing data collection, targeted for Bali release
 10. OpenStack integration is non-trivial – need to drill down details – Xing
+11. Decide on monthly TSC meetup - next on Mar 7 to be hosted by Intel